planetarysoftware/TSC/README.md

 Included in the responsibilities of the TSC are:

-* Managing code and documentation creation and changes for the listed projects and resources
+* Managing code, documentation creation, and changes for the projects under stewardship
 * Setting and maintaining standards covering contributions of code, documentation and other materials
 * Managing code and binary releases: types, schedules, frequency, delivery mechanisms
-* Making decisions regarding dependencies of the ASC Core project, including what those dependencies are and how they are bundled with source code and releases
+* Making decisions regarding dependencies of the projects, including what those dependencies are and how they are bundled with source code and releases
-* Creating new repositories and projects under the _USGS-Astrogeology_ GitHub organization as required
+* Creating new repositories and projects under the _planetarysoftware_ GitHub organization as required
-* Setting overall technical direction for the ASC Core project, including high-level goals and low-level specifics regarding features and functionality
+* Setting overall technical direction for the projects under stewardship, including high-level goals and low-level specifics regarding features and functionality
 * Setting and maintaining appropriate standards for community discourse via the various mediums under TSC control